vertigobr/lets-nginx/README.md

 You can make `vertigo/lets-nginx` require the the HTTPS client to send client certificates for an extra level of security.
 There are two ways to do it:

 * Use an environment variable SSLCLIENTCA containing the CA public key to verify the client certificate.

+* Mount a file with the CA public key at "/etc/certs/ca.pem".